grylliasg/python-multidimensional-project/README.md

-Python project - web scraping from wikipedia - applying computational geometry with the data I've complete the Project-2 of the report
+Python project - web scraping from wikipedia - applying computational geometry with the data I've completed the Project-2 of the report